SanekYo-arch/Potato-Injector/README.md

 ## How to start
 #### download the latest release tag from releases
-start the program
+1. start the program
-click add
+2. click add
-select your .dll file
+3. select your .dll file
-select the process you want to inject file select one of injecting methods from settings click inject
+4. select the process you want to inject file
+5. select one of injecting methods from settings
+6. click inject and just wait

 ### Done